 My kids have major sweet tooths.
 If they could eat something sweet after every meal of the day they would.
 Giving them sugar-free options that still taste good is one of my goals.
 These cookie bars are perfect to pack in a lunchbox or set out with a glass of milk after school.

-Since they have collagen added they are full of protein to help you last to the next meal.
+Since my keto cookie bars have collagen added they are full of protein to help you last to the next meal.

 How do I make Keto Chocolate Chip Cookie Bars